drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 [TCD1304 with 16 bit differential ADC for SPI](https://github.com/drmcnelson/TCD1304-SPI)
 and
 [S11639-01 with 16 bit differentual ADC for SPI](https://github.com/drmcnelson/S11639-01-Linear-CCD-PCB-and-Code)

-The first of these is waiting for a sponsor for first build.
+We plan to upload a repo with a cooled sensor and a special high precision adc, in the near future.
-The latter with the Hamamatsu sensor, has been built and tested.
+The Hamamatsu board has been built and tested.
+The first and third can be moved forward with sponsorship.
-A cooled version of the TCD1304 is being designed and will be posted soon.

 # CCD operation
 Operationally, a CCD sensor stores charge in each pixel proportional to light and noise, until assertion of a shift pin causes the contents to be transferred to a buffer and then the contents are shifted along the buffer by a clock to the output pin and appear as a series of voltages.
 The TCD1304 has an additional function that controls which shift assertions initiate the readout sequence.
-The internal structure is depicted as follows from page 3.
+The internal structure is depicted as follows from page 3 of its datasheet.
 Externally the device is controlled by three pins, shift SH, integration clear gate ICG, and master clock $\phi M$.

 ![TCD1304-registers](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/1865363d-bbbe-4902-be47-285b8f0ef6f8)